PiotrGren/TKinter---Graph-Coloring-App/README.md

 **English:**

 The TKinter Graph Coloring App is a Python application that uses the TKinter library to provide a graphical user interface (GUI) for graph coloring.
 This app allows users to create graphs and apply coloring algorithms to them.
-It is a useful tool for visualizing graph theory concepts and for educational purposes.
+It is a useful tool for visualizing graph theory concepts and for educational purposes. [!!!App runs only in polish language!!!]

 **Polski:**